awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 This Lambda will be triggered by uploads to the Storage Bucket.

 1. Run Amazon Rekognition’s `detectLabels` on each incoming object.
-2. If Amazon Rekognition’s `detectLabels` succeeds, update the Labels Table.
+2. If Amazon Rekognition’s `detectLabels` succeeds, update `LabelsTable`.
 For each Label key, add the image object key to the list in the Images column and increment the Count column.
 These must be atomic operations.
 If the enhanced DynamoDB client supports atomic counter fields, use them.
 Otherwise, the request can use update expressions to atomically update Count and Images.

 > UpdateExpression: ` ADD Count :one, Images :im``g
  `ExpressionAttributeValues: `":one": AttributeValue::N(1), ":img": AttributeValue::S({object_key})`

 ### ⭐ LabelsFn

-1. Load the `Label` and `Count` columns from the LabelsTable.
+1. Load the `Label` and `Count` columns from `LabelsTable`.
 2. Return a JSON document with a single object.
 The top level object has one property key for each label.
 Each key has a value of an object with a single property `count` whose value is the numeric count of images matching that label.

 ### ⭐ PrepareDownloadFn